mx-pai/AI_Tool/README.md

-# 🎈 Blank app template
+# 🎈 AI Tool

-A simple Streamlit app template for you to modify!
+A simple Streamlit app FOR you you can TRY it

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)